Yuxuanliu-HZAU/HybSuite/README.md

-* Nextly, Hybsuite will filter loci and species with a series of criterias, and trim alignments via [TrimAl](https://github.com/inab/trimal) to get final filtered and trimmed alignments, which are used to construct phylogenetic trees.
+* Next, Hybsuite filters loci and species based on a series of criterias, and trims alignments via [TrimAl](https://github.com/inab/trimal) to obtain the final filtered and trimmed alignments, which are used to construct phylogenetic trees.
-* Finally, HybSuite will help the user to construct phylogenetic trees by concatenated method or coalscent-based method according to the user's choices.
+* Finally, HybSuite will assist the user in constructing phylogenetic trees using either concatenation-based or coalscent-based method according to the user's preferences.
 * All essential arguments for the software options used in the pipeline can be specified directly when running HybSuite.

 ![](https://github.com/Yuxuanliu-HZAU/HybSuite/blob/main/images/HybSuite_pipeline.png)